back to glossary

 pc

-Thermal throttling is the process of dynamically reducing a computer processor's speed to prevent overheating.
+Thermal throttling is a mechanism that reduces a computer's processor speed to prevent overheating.

 expanded